mihnea-s/silk-script/README.md

   Variables of callable type can be invoked with a call expression `myCallable()`.
-Callables include constructors, named functions and variable bound lambda expressions.
+Callables include constructors, named functions and variables that contain lambdas.
   They are always truthy.

 * #### Gettable `(gettable)`